-- A European Government: (Very soon after Brexit)
+A Centralised European Government:

-President Emmanuel Macron (France) has stated that Ireland must not be allowed a “Veto”, on future tax policy, Macron has proposed the Qualified Majority Voting (QMV) be extended to the are of Taxation which hitherto required unanimity for approval by the member states, and it is impossible for Ireland to stop these reforms..
-The Irish Government has expressed its concerns (15/01/2019) but has no power to stop the removal of the current European requirement of unanimity of matters of taxation.
+President Emmanuel Macron (France)? has also stated that Ireland must not be allowed a “Veto”, on future European tax policy, Macron has proposed the removal of the requirement for unanimity and that the system of Qualified Majority Voting (QMV) be extended to the area of Taxation “The Irish Government has expressed its concerns (15/01/2019) over the proposed changes to the voting system but has no power to stop the proposed removal of the current requirement of unanimity on matters of taxation.”
+(Leo Varadkar)

 And supports the ideals of the original European Economic Community.

 The creation of a European Economic Community,(E.E.C.)
 A collective of Member States seeking harmony and co-operation, neighbours, sharing common values and aspirations forming a cooperative community supporting each other in their search for a better life.?
 The free movement of workers throughout that community who seek to enhance their skills and offering their services to employers and building new lives for themselves and their families, and enabling all Europeans to buy and sell goods and services throughout the common market in a consumer friendly manner.

 Democratic Reform (Ire) is opposed only to European (political) integration

 Foreign Relations, Taxation, and Neutrality are insofar as they effect or reflect the wishes of the Irish people, for the Irish people to decide.
 We must not surrender our right to self government out of despair.
 Patriotism is not dead it simply has no voice at present.